1j-bla1/student/hacks/background.md

     imagesLoaded++;
     startGameWorld();
   };
-#This sets up the world for the game
-  function startGameWorld() {
+//This sets up the world for the game function startGameWorld() {
     if (imagesLoaded < 2) return;
-#Game object becomes a object in the game and can be influenced by other objects like background and player.
+//Game object becomes a object in the game and can be influenced by other objects like background and player.
     class GameObject {
       constructor(image, width, height, x = 0, y = 0, speedRatio = 0) {
         this.image = image;